wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

 * 02 - course-introduction-slides

-* 03 - creating-the-sample-application-slides ("microtrader" app programmed in Java runs as a "Fat JAR" within Docker containers).
+* 03 - creating-the-sample-application-slides ("microtrader" app programmed in Java runs as a "Fat JAR" as a single deployable and runnable artifact within Docker containers).
 The sample app makes use of a sophisticated event bus provided by the vert.x library so that real-time messages are received using the sockJs library.

    <a name="microtrader-arch"></a>